Need help dealing with violent or distressing online content? Learn more

 • Where children of different ages share devices, help them set up separate user accounts with strong passphrases, and make sure they lock or log out of the device when they’re not using it.
 When children of different ages are using a device together, make sure they are supervised by a trusted adult.
 This will help ensure that older children do not accidentally expose younger children to mature or inappropriate content.

 • Explain to your child your reasons for putting controls in place.
 Especially for older children and teens, being too controlling may lead them to hide their behaviour and not be open with you.
+Wherever possible, involve your child in the process and let them know you want to share the decision-making, to help them learn to manage their online safety independently when they’re ready.

-• If you access content you would not want your child to see, be as careful as possible to avoid accidental exposure.
+• If you access content you do not want your child to see, be as careful as possible to avoid accidental exposure.
 For example, passphrase-protect your devices to restrict access, and delete browser histories so children cannot accidentally stumble on what an adult viewed recently.
 You can also turn off auto-complete in browsers so that previous search terms adults may have used do not appear.

 Child-friendly search engines aim to exclude non-child friendly sites and material from search results, while making sure content relevant to the search is provided.